fe80Grau/ytdlp2STRM/README.md

 ## cli.py and channel_list.json
 A little script to list last 60 days videos in channels setted on channel_list.json and save all as .strm files .
 I added id channels and videos in names [xxxx] for YoutubeMetadata Jellyfin plugin integration.

 * ¡¡IMPORTANT!!
-EDIT channel_list.example.json with your channels names (you can see channel name (or ID)  after / (slash) in youtube channel URL).
-Save it as channel_list.json (delete .example sufix)
+EDIT channel_list.example.json with your channels names (you can see channel name (or ID or USER)  after first / (slash) in youtube channel URL).
+Save it as channel_list.json (delete .example sufix).

 * Makes a NFO (tvshow.nfo) for each youtube channel (to get name, description and images).